Beneus/hreflang/README.md

 HREFLANG GENERATOR

-Add hreflang link metadata tags to every page in Magento 2.
+Add hreflang link metadata tags to custom, category and product pages in Magento 2.